List of United States representatives in the 16th Congress: Leadership

 Speaker Clay resigned before the convening of the second session on November 13, 1820.
-The second Speakership election, during this Congress, took place between November 13–15, 1820.
+The second speakership election, during this Congress, took place between November 13–15, 1820.
 John W. Taylor (DR-NY) was elected, on the twenty-second ballot.
-In the final ballot, Speaker Taylor received 76 votes, William Lowndes (DR-SC) had 44, Samuel Smith (DR-MD) 27 and 1 was scattering.
+In the final ballot, Taylor received 76 votes, William Lowndes (DR-SC) had 44, Samuel Smith (DR-MD) 27 and 1 was scattering.

 The title Dean of the House (sometimes known, in the nineteenth century, as Father of the House) was held by the member with the longest continuous service.
 It was not a formal leadership position.

 Standing committees

 The House created its first standing committee, on April 13, 1789.
 There were nineteen standing committees, listed in the rules initially used by the 16th Congress.
 Two additional committees were added during the Congress.
-The Committee on Manufactures was created on December 8, 1819 and the Committee on Agriculture was provided for by a resolution passed on May 3, 1820.
+The Committee on Manufactures was created on December 8, 1819, and the Committee on Agriculture was provided for by a resolution passed on May 3, 1820.

-Committees, in this period, were normally appointed for a session at a time by the Speaker.
+Committees, in this period, were normally appointed for a session at a time by the speaker.
 However the resolution of March 30, 1816, which created the committees on departmental expenditures and Expenditures on Public Buildings, provided for those standing committees to be appointed for the whole Congress.

 This list refers to the standing committees of the House in the 16th Congress, the year of establishment as a standing committee, the number of members assigned to the committee and the dates of appointment in each session (or if appropriate for the Congress), the end of the session (if appropriate) and its chairman.
 Chairmen, who were re-appointed after serving in the previous Congress, are indicated by an *.

 The first session was December 6, 1819 – May 15, 1820 (162 days) and the second session was November 13, 1820 – March 3, 1821 (111 days).